LappySheep/LSCRPL/inbuilt/README.txt

 ->[letter] (e.g. ->a) (pop from stack and store to variable)
 <-[letter] (e.g. <-a) (push the value of the varible on the stack)
 --[letter] (e.g. --a) (delete the variable)
+!out (pop a value from the stack and print it)

 Todo:

-!out
-outputs the current value on the stack

 Planned = Make a section where the interpreter generates files and uses stored data in those as opposed to having it stored in memory